 With upwards of 16,000 sales, a rapidly growing team of employees, and a three-story HQ featuring a brand-new brick-and-mortar shop, the husband-and-wife duo behind Holtz Leather Co. have built a wildly successful empire out of making personalized leather goods together.
 But business and life haven’t always been easy for these Huntsville, Alabama natives.
 In fact, their leather shop was born out of the 2008 recession—which turned Rick and Coleen’s world upside-down.
 “We lost our house, lost our car, and went through some really humbling times a family,” Rick says.
 “We have six kids, and when we hit rock bottom, there wasn’t anyone that could house us all, so we were talking about splitting up the family.”

 That’s when Coleen got the idea to start a leather business on Etsy—a completely new endeavor that appealed to Rick’s entrepreneurial spirit.
 “One thing led to another, and before we knew it, we were producing simple leather goods,” he says.
 “Our first product was a keychain with a rivet.
 I had no confidence in sewing, but we read a lot of old books on leathercraft and leather making, and watched lot of YouTube videos.”
 What followed was a full-blown success story based on never giving up.

-Read on for more from Rick on creating custom products, staying inspired, and what it’s like working with his highschool sweetheart—then shop the collection.
+Read on to hear more from Rick about creating custom products, staying inspired, and what it’s like working with his high school sweetheart—then shop the collection.